jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 ### Introduction

 There are four groups of specialization techniques that can be identified.
-Each will be separately explained:
+Each might be separately explained:

 - *Data Replacement*
 - *Altering the Member Set*